IgnisDa/ryot/README.md

 - ✅ Lightning fast (written in Rust BTW)
 - ✅ Free and open-source

-## 🧪 Project Status

-This project is in beta and getting some finishing touches.
-I do not expect it to have any more breaking changes.
-But for the sake of clarity, all releases are being marked as pre-releases.
-You can see the releases [here](https://github.com/IgnisDa/ryot/releases).

 ## 📖 Guides

 Some things might not be obvious on how to setup or get working.
 I have written